Achievable logoAchievable logo

 Feature detection and parallel processing

-• Neurons in the visual cortex specialize in aspects of a stimulus:
+• Neurons in the visual cortex specialize in different stimulus features:

 • Simple cells: Edge orientation.